 Subsistence farmers are hugely dependent on livestock for the majority of tasks on and off the field.
 They not only plough the fields but also act as a transportation medium.
 Also, their manure is a rich source of nutrients for the soil.

 Primitive subsistence agriculture involves the cultivation of small patches of land.
-Family members or community labour is employed to grow crops using non-modern tools like dao and digging sticks.
+Family members or community labor is employed to grow crops using non-modern tools like dao and digging sticks.
 This farming method is impacted by several environmental factors like natural soil fertility and monsoon.

 Shifting cultivation or ‘slash and burn’ farming clears the land by cutting and burning the trees.
 The next step is to mix the ashes with the soil.
 Crops like potatoes, cassava and maize are grown.
 When the soil turns infertile over the years, farmers move to a new patch of land for cultivation.
 In north-eastern states like Nagaland, Meghalaya and Assam, this method is also known as jhumming.